openedx/edx-documentation/en_us/shared/exercises_tools/Section_simple_editor.rst

 #.
 From the list of **Common Problem Types**, select the type of problem you
    want to add.
 Studio adds a template for the problem to the unit.

 #.
 Select **Edit**.
-The simple editor opens to a template that shows the
+The simple editor opens.
-   Markdown formatting that you use for this problem type.

 #.
+Add a **Display Name** by clicking the pen by the field at the top and
+   entering the desired text.

-Replace the guidance provided by the template to add your own text for the
+#.
+Add your own content for the question or prompt, explanation, answer
-   question or prompt, answer options, explanation, and so on.
+   options, and so on.

    To format equations, you can use MathJax.
 For more information, see :ref:`MathJax in Studio`.

 #.
-Select **Settings** to provide an identifying **Display Name** and define
-   settings for the problem.
+Configure the **Settings** to the right of the problem.
+Default values are
+   used for unconfigured settings.
 For more information, see :ref:`Problem Settings`.

 #.
 Select **Save**.